 CSBS Survey Shows Pandemic Impact on Community Banks

-Last year, funding led the top concern, and only 6% of respondents listed business conditions as a challenge.
+Last year, funding scarcity was the top concern, and only 6% of respondents listed business conditions as a challenge.
 However, this year, business conditions leapt to the top, with 34% of banks reporting it was their greatest challenge.
 Only 9% of respondents listed funding as their top concern, down from 23% a year prior.

 Relationship lending continued to be a strength of community banks as their communities adjusted to the pandemic’s economic fallout.
 Community bankers reported increasing their loans to small businesses by 40% for the year ended in June.